For current political commentary, see the daily political notes.

 Here's a good (though long) overview of why Amazon's overall activity is harmful to society overall.

-Here are the reasons — plenty of them.
+Here are specific reasons — plenty of them.

-Amazon wiped a user's Kindle and deleted her account, then offered her kafkaesque "explanations".
+Amazon did not keep that promise.
+In 2012 it ( wiped a user's Kindle and deleted her account, then offered her kafkaesque "explanations".

 Amazon rents textbooks to students with a requirement not to take them across state lines.

-Amazon's new service, that offers you an MP3 for CDs you bought there, respects your rights less than ripping the CDs yourself.
-Don't use it.
+Amazon's service, that offers you an MP3 for CDs you bought there, respects your rights less than ripping the CDs yourself.

 Amazon's shipping in the US is done in a sweatshop.
 More info, including paramedics standing by for workers who pass out from the heat.